Universal R\'enyi Entropy of Quasiparticle Excitations

-The above formula is valid as long as either the correlation length of the model $\f1m$ or the maximal de Broglie wavelength of the quasiparticles is much smaller than the sizes of the subsystems \cite{Castro-Alvaredo:2018dja,Castro-Alvaredo:2018bij,Castro-Alvaredo:2019irt} \be \min\Big[ \f1m, \max_i\Big(\f{L}{|k_i|}\Big) \Big] \ll \min( \ell, L-\ell ), \ee but one does not need to impose both.
-The universal R\'enyi entropy is independent of the model, the quasiparticle momenta and the connectedness of the subsystem.
-In this letter we will report that there are nontrivial additional contributions to the universal R\'enyi entropy of quasiparticle excitations in the fermionic, bosonic, and XY chains when the momenta $k_i$ are general, i.e. can be small and/or close to each other.
+The above formula is valid as long as either the correlation length of the model $\f1\D$ or the maximal de Broglie wavelength of the excited quasiparticles is much smaller than the sizes of the subsystems \cite{Castro-Alvaredo:2018dja,Castro-Alvaredo:2018bij,Castro-Alvaredo:2019irt} \be \min\Big[ \f1\D, \max_i\Big(\f{L}{|k_i|}\Big) \Big] \ll \min( \ell, L-\ell ), \ee but one does not need to impose both.
+The universal R\'enyi entanglement entropy is independent of the model, the quasiparticle momenta and the connectedness of the subsystem.
+In this letter we will report that there are nontrivial additional contributions to the universal R\'enyi entanglement entropy of quasiparticle excitations in the fermionic, bosonic, and XY chains when the momenta $k_i$ are general, i.e. that they can be small and/or close to each other.

 {\it{Fermionic chain}}: We consider the chain of spinless fermions